Colebuildanddevelop/StonkKings/README.md

     - display errors !!!!!!!!!
     - increment tournament total prize on entry!!!!!!

   BUY & SELL

-    - TODO major
     - verify malicious req
     - cant trade unless tournament has started
     - handle selling and buying in the backend x
     - handle selling and buying in the frontend
       - display tournament balance, update in dom positions and balance every trade that is created
       - handle latest price x
         - poll fetch the latest quote and push to data ?
     - handle getting all current postitions

     - BUY
       - user must have enough tournament balance to buy